Can you schedule a text message from iPhone, Android, or computer?

 Can you schedule a text message on an Android device?

 With an Android 7 or later version, you can queue up a message to go out later.
 Some of the features are limited, so third-party schedule text message apps might be a better alternative.
-Text scheduling is coming soon to our Android app, but in the meantime, you can still schedule texts from your business phone number via any computer.
+Text scheduling is also available on the OpenPhone Android app, along with dozens of other ways to save time texting including snippets, auto-replies, and the OpenPhone Zapier integration.

 How to schedule a text message on Android 7 or newer using Google Messages